Let's talk about interest and how to explain it to a borrower during a loan signing.

 Allow me to dive into it deeper now.

-First understand that this is important is because interest is a line-item on the closing statement and frequently questions come up during a loan signing about interest.
+First understand that this is important is because interest is a line-item on the closing statement and questions frequently come up during a loan signing about interest.

-And knowing concepts like accrued interest is the reason why loan signing agents make so much money.
+Knowing concepts like accrued interest is the reason why loan signing agents make so much money.

 So why is this is important to understand as notary loan signing agent?